Apple Pay Credit Cards

 Can you use Apple Pay with any device?

-Just as you need to have a credit card that is compatible with Apple Pay, you also need to have a device that is compatible with Apple Pay.
-Obviously, as this is Apple’s digital wallet system, only Apple devices are compatible.
+No, only with Apple products like iPhones and Apple Watch.
 If you have a Samsung or Google device, you can use their digital wallet systems, Samsung Pay and Google Pay.

 In terms of compatibility, here’s what to look for: